-- 7 The annual review and development of the Annual Governance Statement is undertaken by the Governance Group in consultation with the Executive Directors.
-The Council's Governance Group comprising of: - Chairman and Vice Chairman of the Audit Committee - Executive Director Performance and Governance (Monitoring Officer) - Assistant Director Finance & Property (Section 151 Officer) - Head of Internal Audit and Risk Management - 8 The sources of information used to develop the Governance Statement include: - The assurance arrangements of the Council, particularly each Directors Combined Assurance Status reports. - Head of Internal Audit annual audit opinion (Annual Report 2013) - Council's Strategic Risk Register and risk management arrangements - External Audit Annual Audit Letter - Ombudsman investigations - Complaints and lessons learnt - 9 The Council has well established governance arrangements in place that work effectively.
-We are currently benchmarking these to the revised CIPFA best practice Framework and will report the outcome of this work to the September committee. - 10 The benchmarking review will: - The extent we comply with principles and the requirements of good governance set out in the Framework - Identify systems, processes and documentation that provide evidence of compliance - Identify the individuals and committees responsible for monitoring and reviewing the systems, processes and documentation identified
+- The annual review and development of the Annual Governance Statement is undertaken by the Governance Group in consultation with the Executive Directors.
+The Council's Governance Group comprising of: - Chairman and Vice Chairman of the Audit Committee - Executive Director Performance and Governance (Monitoring Officer) - Assistant Director Finance & Resources (Section 151 Officer) - Head of Internal Audit and Risk Management - 9 The sources of information used to develop the Governance Statement include: - The assurance arrangements of the Council, particularly each Directors Combined Assurance Status reports - Head of Internal Audit annual audit opinion (Annual Report 2013) - Council's Strategic Risk Register and risk management arrangements - External Audit Annual Audit Letter - Ombudsman investigations - Complaints and lessons learnt - The Council has well established governance arrangements in place that work effectively.
+We have benchmarked these against the revised CIPFA best practice Framework and are in the process of updating our local code of governance -the revised code will be presented to the Committee's November meeting.